n0nzy/SimpleCollabApp/README.md

  Type the following:
  git checkout (some-feature)  // Ensures you are in the some-feature branch
- git pull upstream  // Fetch from official repo and merge into current branch
+ git pull upstream develop  // Fetch from official repo and merge into current branch

  Step 6: Publish your feature.
  Once you are ready to integrate your feature, you need to do two things.